MaiFlava1/MaiFlava1.github.io/html/tos/ToS.md

     - All content provided under the author is subject to the provisions outlined in this Terms of Service.

 5.  **Acceptance of Terms:**
-    - By accessing, using, or distributing the author’s content, user agree to comply with these terms.
+    - By accessing, using, or distributing the author’s content, user agrees to comply with these terms.

 6.  **Amendment of Terms**
     -  Terms may be modified; continued use implies agreement.